ryenus/rop/README.md

 String/Wrapper/Object   null
 </pre>

-As in the above example, a default option value can be directly set with the field.
-If not set, the option values default to their type default, as specified in http://docs.oracle.com/javase/tutorial/java/nutsandbolts/datatypes.html
+As in the above example, a default option value can be directly set to its associated field.
+If not set, the option values default to their type default, as list above, according to Java Tutorial - [Primitive Data Types](http://docs.oracle.com/javase/tutorial/java/nutsandbolts/datatypes.html).

-## Sub-commands
+### Sub Command

-Some commands are quite simple, they just do one thing and do it well, such as commonly used unix command `cp` and `ls`.
-But other commands like `cvs` and `git` are quite different, Git provids a bunch of sub-commands to do many different things, such as `git add`, `git commit`, etc.
+Typical commands, such as [`mv`](http://en.wikipedia.org/wiki/Mv) and [`ls`](http://en.wikipedia.org/wiki/Ls) in Unix, are quite simple, they're designed to [do one thing and do it well](http://en.wikipedia.org/wiki/Unix_philosophy).

+However, not everything is simple.
+[Git](http://git-scm.com/) provides a bunch of sub-commands to do many different things, such as `git add`, `git commit` and `git log`.

-With OptionParser, you can register just one Command class to build simple commands like `cp`, you can also register multiple Command classes to build commands that support multiple sub-commands like `git`.
+With Rop, you can register just one Command to build a simple command like `mv`, you can also register multiple Commands to support sub-commands like Git.

-By default, the parser only handles no more than one sub-command, like with Git, in `git add ... commit ...`, the 'commit' is treated as an argument, not a sub-command.
+Though Git provides many sub-commands, you can only use one sub-command at a time, in `git add ... commit ...`, the 'commit' is treated as something to be added with `git add`, not the sub-command `git commit`.

-If you have used Maven, it's a different story, you can run multiple sub-commands together, e.g. `mvn clean test package` is totally ok in Maven.
+But for [Apache Maven](http://en.wikipedia.org/wiki/Apache_Maven), it's a different story, you can run multiple sub-commands together, e.g. `mvn clean test package` is totally ok in Maven.
 Can we do that as well?
-Sure, but how? it's actually simple:
+Sure, it's actually very simple:

-Rather than
+Rather than calling

 ```java
 parser.parse(args)
 ```

-instead, use
+instead, call

 ```java
 parser.parse(args, true)
 ```

-For each the recoganized commands, all the `run()` methods, if found, would be called, in the order they appear on the command line.
+The extra boolean argument, when set to 'true', tells the parser to recognize all the sub-commands appeared.
+For each recognized sub-command, its `run()` method, if found, would be called, in the order they appeared on the command line.

-## Built-in Help
+### Built-in Help

 If option '--help' is present, the parser will: